 The Department of Human Performance, Sport, and Health offers minors and a coaching specialist program that provide students with the skills and expertise to work in physical activity settings, coach teams, or teach special needs students.
 Also, in addition to offering a variety of activities classes that enhance students' liberal education, the department works with Campus Recreation and Athletics to offer a broad range of learning experiences.

-- Physical Education, B.S. ((Teacher Licensure)) major

-- Human Performance Minor minor

-- Coaching Specialist cert
+- Physical Education, B.S. ((Teacher Licensure)) major - Developmental/ Adapted Physical Education, B.S. ((Teacher Licensure)) minor - Human Performance Minor minor - Coaching Certificate cert